xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

       - 1 (2)
       - 1 (2)

-On the xCORE-200 the frame-based |I2S| master can be used.
-This uses hardware clock dividers only available in the the xCORE-200 and a more efficient callback interface to achieve much higher throughputs.
+On the xCORE-200 and xcore.ai the frame-based |I2S| master can be used.
+This uses hardware clock dividers only available in the the xCORE-200 and xcore.ai and a more efficient callback interface to achieve much higher throughputs.
 This also permits the use of non-32bit data word lengths. :ref:`i2s_frame_master_62_5_speeds` shows the known working configurations:

 .. _i2s_frame_master_62_5_speeds:

-.. list-table:: Known working |I2S| frame-based master configurations on a 62.5MHz core
+.. list-table:: Known working |I2S| frame-based master configurations on a 62.5MHz core using one bit ports for I/O
      :class: vertical-borders horizontal-borders
      :header-rows: 1
      :widths: 15 28 7 27 10 13